 Few things beat the taste of fresh strawberries from the garden.
 From the moment you bring that shiny nugget of goodness close to your mouth to the moment it touches your tongue and taste buds, the burst of flavor you taste cannot compare to anything you purchase from the grocery store.

 Strawberries are relatively easy to grow and they don't take a lot of space.
 In fact, you can grow strawberries in a variety of ways like a hanging planter, a strawberry planter, in a separate bed, or in a raised garden bed.
-We explore the best way for you decide how to grow your own strawberries.
+Here are suggestions to help you decide how to grow your own strawberries.

 Check out the two recipes near the end of the this article using our garden fresh strawberries.